needle-mirror/com.unity.sentis/Documentation~/read-output-async.md

 # Read output from a model asynchronously

-If you want the output tensor data from your model execution in a readable format, you can directly use the [`CompleteOperationsAndDownload`](xref:Unity.Sentis.Tensor.CompleteOperationsAndDownload) method.

-However, the following might be true when Sentis returns the tensor from `PeekOutput`:
+After you execute a model and access an output tensor from `PeekOutput`, the following are true:
 - Sentis might not have finished calculating the final tensor data, so there's pending scheduled work.
-- If you use a GPU back end, the calculated tensor data might be on the GPU.
-This requires a read back to copy the data to the CPU in a readable format.
+- If you use a graphics processing unit (GPU) backend, the calculated tensor data might be on the GPU.
+This requires a read back to copy the data to the central processing unit (CPU) in a readable format.

-If either of the above are true, `CompleteOperationsAndDownload` blocks the main thread until the steps complete.
-To avoid this, you can follow these steps to use asynchronous readback:
+If either of these conditions is true, `ReadbackAndClone` or `CompleteAllPendingOperations` blocks the main thread until the steps complete.

-1. Use the [`Tensor.ReadbackRequest`](xref:Unity.Sentis.Tensor.ReadbackRequest(Action{System.Boolean})) method and provide a callback.
-2. Sentis invokes the callback when the readback is complete.
-The boolean argument is `true` when readback was successful.
-3. Use [`CompleteOperationsAndDownload`](xref:Unity.Sentis.Tensor.CompleteOperationsAndDownload) to put the downloaded data into a readable state.

-You can also use `ReadbackRequestAsync` to await the completion of readback request.
+To avoid this, follow these two methods to use asynchronous readback:

+1. Use the awaitable [`Tensor.ReadbackAndCloneAsync`](xref:Unity.Sentis.Tensor.ReadbackAndCloneAsync()) method.
+Sentis returns a CPU copy of the input tensor in a non blocking way.

 ```
 using Unity.Sentis;
 using UnityEngine;